TinyTapeout/tinytapeout-gf-0p1/BUILDING.md

     - in the layer list, select COMP, Nwell, LVPWELL, Dualgate and Poly2 (hold the <kbd>Ctrl</kbd> key to select multiple layers)
     - Edit > Utilities > Fill Tool
-    - on the "Fill Area" tab, pick "All (whole cell)"
+    - on the "Fill Area" tab, pick "All (whole cell)" and set the margin to 3.5 um
     - on the "Excluded Areas" tab, pick "Selected layers" and set the spacing to 2 um
     - on the "Fill Cell" tab, set the fill cell to `fill_comp`